LivePersonInc/developer-center/pages/documents/Historical Data/Messaging Interactions API/methods/conversations.md

-time                  | Time the change in message status occurred.                 | string timeL                 | Time the change in message status occurred, in long format. | long messageDeliveryStatus | The message's delivery status (i.e - sent. accept, read).   | long
+time                  | Time the change in message status occurred.                 | string timeL                 | Time the change in message status occurred, in long format. | long messageDeliveryStatus | The message's delivery status (i.e - sent. accept, read).   | long dailogId              | The Id of the message dialog.                               | string

 _Message Score info_